Trouble Chocolate

+A second season of 24 episodes was planned but was eventually cancelled.

 Subsequent episodes of Trouble Chocolate have little connected storyline.
 Rather, the show is a parody of other anime.
 For example, two other characters, Murakata and Deborah, are constantly shown professing their love to each other, set to absurdly explosive special effects and backdrops, as is common (to a lesser extent) in many anime.

 The dubbed dialogue in Trouble Chocolate (written by professional comedy writer Pamela Ribon and recorded by The Ocean Group) often bears little or no resemblance to the original script (as heard in Japanese and seen in the subtitles), as opposed to the normal convention of translating the words as directly as the change in lip-sync will allow.

 Plot

-Cacao woke up to find a girl sleeping in his bed.
-Unable to remember what has happened on his own and did not get enough needed answers from Hinano, he went back to school and ask his friends about what really happened.
-He finally got the explanation of events from Professor Ghana for exchange in joining his wizardry class.
+"Cacao woke up to find a girl sleeping next to him.
+Unable to remember what had happened on his own and didn't get enough needed answers from Hinano, he went to school to ask his friends what had happened.
+He finally got the explanation of events from Prof. Ghana in term Cacao joined his wizardry class."